ArnaultMICHEL/guacamole-compose/manage/readme.md

 - Guacamole OpenID authenticator is checking a nonce claim in id_token
 - Keycloack is not setting this claim in the id_token with direct grant (CLI) login

+ - [ ] TODO : ask for a token after a manual authentication, then call rest API's with curl

 # Keycloak CLI scripts

 ## `keycloak-add-user.sh`